-- All members of staff have been provided with a copy of part one of 'Keeping Children Safe in Education' (2023) which covers Safeguarding information for all staff.
+- All members of staff have been provided with a copy of the most recent part one of 'Keeping Children Safe in Education' which covers Safeguarding information for all staff.
 School leaders will read the entire document.
-Members of staff have signed to confirm that they have read and understood Part One of Annex A. This signature log is kept in the school office. - All staff will be trained at least every three years but we aim to train with a refresher at the start of each academic year for the whole staff body and then again in the January of the academic year.
-These sessions will be in line with advice from the Local LSCP and National guidance.
+Members of staff have signed to confirm that they have read and understood Part One of Annex A. This signature log is kept in the school office. - All staff will be trained at least annually but we aim to train with a refresher of specifics throughout the academic year.
+These sessions will be in line with advice from National guidance.

-All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk who are susceptible into being drawn into terrorism and to challenge extremist ideas.
+All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk who are susceptible to being drawn into terrorism and to challenge extremist ideas.
 Staff will also receive regular safeguarding and child protection updates (for example, through emails, e-bulletins and staff meetings) as required, but at least annually.
 Volunteers will receive appropriate training, if applicable.